What Every Driver Should Pack for a Roadside Breakdown

 Complete trunk emergency kit checklist for Nashville drivers.
 Must-have tools, seasonal items, and when to call a pro instead.
 Be prepared 24/7.

-After responding to hundreds of calls every month, I hear the same thing over and over: "I wish I'd had ___ in my car."
-A good emergency kit won't fix everything, but it handles the small stuff so you don't have to call for help — and keeps you safe and comfortable when you do need to wait.
+After running roadside calls across Nashville for years — I-24 shoulder breakdowns near the Harding Place exit, dead batteries in the Vanderbilt Medical Center garages, flat tires on the broken pavement along Dickerson Pike, stranded drivers stuck in Percy Warner Park with no cell signal — the same gap shows up again and again: "I wish I'd had ___ in my car."
+A good emergency kit won't fix everything, but it handles the small stuff so you don't have to call us at all, and it keeps you safe and comfortable when you do.

 The Essentials: Start Here